MaheshTammineni/Reactjs_Netflix_gpt/README.md

 - TMDB Image CDN URL
 - Made the browse page amazing with Tailwind CSS
 - usePopularMovies custom hook
+- GPT Search Page
+- GPT Search Bar
+- (BONUS) Multi-language Feature in our App

+we are using GPT API's(built by openAI company) on top of the integrate with user interface and we were plug those API's into our app.

 # Features
 - Login & Signup page